 Olive Oil has been revered as an amazing elixir of life for thousands of years.
 In the ancient world, extra virgin olive oil was called “liquid gold” by Homer.
-Our father of medicine Hippocrates who promoted “Food as Medicine” called Olive Oil “the great healer”.
+Our father of medicine, Hippocrates, promoted “Food as Medicine” and referred to olive oil as “the great healer.”
 But in our modern day this profound wisdom is all but lost.

-Ancient cultures dating back to nearly every document language and arts have stories of olive oil not just for food consumption and cooking but for beauty rituals, perfumes, anointments for the dead, fuel, soap and healing remedies.
-The Egyptians like Cleopatra used it for beauty rituals, as an elixir of longevity, and even for their famous cat-eyes make-up applications.
-The Greeks even said their goddess Athena created the olive tree.
-It has been a shining symbol of wealth and prosperity for some of the greatest civilizations in our history as a human species.
+In addition to cooking and consumption, ancient cultures used olive oil in their beauty rituals, perfumes, anointments for the dead, fuel, soap, and healing remedies.
+The Egyptians used it as an elixir of longevity and their famous cat-eyes make-up applications.
+In Greek Mythology, the olive tree is described as a shining symbol of wealth and prosperity for some of the greatest civilizations in our history as a human species.

 - ~14% of olive oil is saturated fat, 11% is polyunsaturated, such as omega-6 and omega-3 fatty acids.

-- But the prized ingredient and predominant fatty acid in olive oil is a monounsaturated fat called oleic acid, making up 73% of the total oil.
+- The prized ingredient and predominant fatty acid in olive oil is a monounsaturated fat called oleic acid, making up 73% of the total oil.